By Tim Lambert

 In the late Middle Ages, the prosperity of the town partly depended on trade with the Italians.
 From the early 14th century, they brought luxuries like spices, perfume, and silk to Southampton as well as cargoes like alum and woad (used in dyeing wool).
 On their return journey, the Italian ships took English wool.
 Southampton became a busy port and ranked third in the kingdom behind London and Bristol.

-Southampton also benefited from the Hundred years war which dragged on from the middle of the 14th to the middle of the 15th centuries.
+Southampton also benefited from the Hundred years war which dragged on from the middle of the 14th to the middle of the 15th century.
 Ships were built for the navy in Southampton and the town was used as a departure point for armies on their way to France.
 The departing English armies needed large quantities of supplies such as bread meat and beer providing plenty of work for bakers, butchers, and brewers in the town.

 Southampton in the 16th century and 17th century

 In the late 15th century, for various reasons, the Italian trade went into a steep decline and it ceased altogether in the early 16th century.
 Worse, in the 15th century, Southampton was the only port in England from which lead and tin could legally be exported but it lost this monopoly in 1531.

 At first, Southampton was able to compensate.
 The wine trade with France flourished after the end of the hundred years war in 1453.
 Furthermore, English kings made commercial treaties with Spain, and trade between Southampton and that country thrived.
 Southampton also did a great deal of business with the Channel Islands at this time.